scikit-hep/awkward/docs-sphinx/reference/ak.layout.ArrayGenerator.rst

 .. py:method:: ArrayGenerator.__call__()

-Generates the array and checks it against the :doc:`ak.forms.Form` and ``length``, if given.
+Generates the array and checks it against the :class:`ak.forms.Form` and ``length``, if given.

 .. _ak.layout.ArrayGenerator.__repr__: